Man arrested in fatal hit-and-run in National City

 Get top local stories in San Diego delivered to you every morning.
 Sign up for NBC San Diego's News Headlines newsletter.

+Arce also said he has a long history with the specific street corner of Plaza Boulevard, where the victim was hit.

+"I had a friend when I was 12 years old that got hit right here on Palm and they dragged him all the way up the street and now to see my sister hit 25 years later," he said.
+"Something needs to happen maybe lights down the road or some stop signs, I have no idea.
+I know something needs to happen, " he continued.

-A witness guided officers to the 600 block of East 18th Street, where they located a suspected vehicle with damage that "showed clear evidence of being involved in a collision with a pedestrian," police said.
+A witness guided officers to the 600 block of East 18th Street on Saturday, where they located a suspected vehicle with damage that "showed clear evidence of being involved in a collision with a pedestrian," police said.

 Officers located and arrested the suspect, identified as 27-year-old Jamal Dekwon Lee.